Canada Post: Establishment

 It was in 1867 that the newly formed dominion of Canada created the Post Office Department as a federal government department (The Act for the Regulation of the Postal Service) headed by a cabinet minister, the Postmaster General of Canada.
 The Act took effect on April 1, 1868, providing a uniform postal service throughout the newly established dominion.
 The Canadian post office was designed around the British service as created by Sir Rowland Hill, who introduced the concept of charging mail by weight and not destination along with creating the concept of the postage stamp.
 The new service traded under the name The Royal Mail Canada.
 It joined the Universal Postal Union in 1878.

 Several historical sites related to the history of the Post Office Department of Canada can be visited today.
 In Ontario, the first Toronto Post Office is still in operation.
 The site of Scotiabank Arena was once the Canada Post Delivery Building.
-Also notable are the Vancouver Main Post Office and the Dawson, Yukon, Post Office, a National Historic Site of Canada.
-In Peggy's Cove, Nova Scotia, a nineteenth-century lighthouse acts as a seasonal post office for the tiny coastal community.
+Also notable are the Vancouver Main Post Office and Post Office in Dawson City, Yukon, both of which are designated as Federal Heritage Buildings.